Community Homophile Association of Toronto: History

 Finding its roots in the University of Toronto Homophile Association (UTHA), the Community Homophile Association of Toronto (CHAT) was formally established on January 3, 1971.
 As a result of growing community interest in UTHA events, the need for a Toronto-based gay and lesbian community organization became apparent to UTHA members.
 In February 1971, CHAT held its first public meeting at the Holy Trinity Church which was attended by approximately 50 people.
 CHAT's first Board of Directors was elected in March 1972, and included George Hislop, Patricia Murphy, Clive Bell, Kathleen Brindley and 6 other members.
 By 1972, the Association had 400 paying members, and by 1974, the organization was incorporated.

 Soon after CHAT was established, it received a $9000 federal grant from the Opportunities for Youth Project.
 The grant allowed CHAT to offer counselling services, set up a 24-hour distress line, and provide legal, medical and psychiatric referral information to the public.
 Once funds from the grant ran out, these services continued through the work of volunteers.
 CHAT later applied for the Local Initiatives Program Grant, which was initially rejected.
 With the support from the Ontario Mental Hospital, the Clarke Institute of Psychiatry and distress centres in and around Toronto, CHAT was awarded the grant of $14,602 with extension.
 The funds were used to hire 8 staff members to staff the distress phone lines.

 Early CHAT meetings were held at the Holy Trinity Anglican Church.
-In the fall of 1971, CHAT established Canada's first gay community centre at 58 Cecil Street.
+In the fall of 1971, CHAT established Canada's first gay community center at 58 Cecil Street.
 This building housed CHAT's offices, events, counselling phone lines, drop in sessions, dances and more.
 It also served as the site for many of Toronto's first Gay Pride Week events, including a panel discussion, art exhibit, and was the point of departure for the Toronto's first gay pride march of 1972.
 This unsanctioned march was attended by approximately 300 people who marched up Toronto's University Avenue.

 On August 28, 1971, CHAT along with TGA organized the We Demand Rally on Parliament Hill in Ottawa, protesting for equal rights for homosexuals as heterosexuals as well as against the RCMP's surveillance on gay men and lesbians in the military and civil service, unfair divorce laws, the immigration act banning gay men from entering and immigrating to Canada, among other things.

 In 1972, CHAT organized the "Homosexuality: Myth & Reality" panel which was held at the St. Lawrence Centre Town Hall.
 The event was moderated by Barbara Frum and included panelists A.K.
 Gigeroff, Sidney Katz, Kathleen Brindley, George Hislop and Herb Spiers.
 The event was interrupted when 2 members of the right wing Western Guard sprayed the 450 attendees with tear gas.
 The following day, a molotov cocktail was thrown into the CHAT Community Centre.

-In 1973, CHAT's community centre was relocated to 201 Church Street, while its administrative and counselling offices moved to 223 Church Street.
+In 1973, CHAT's community center was relocated to 201 Church Street, while its administrative and counselling offices moved to 223 Church Street.

 In 1977, CHAT disbanded due to declining membership and economic challenges.